rvergne/LandSeed/Doc/main.md

 ## Utils

 Utils are the functions used to develop features.
-Soon utils will be possible to include in input file.

 | Function Name | Full Name | Tag |
 |-|-|-|